Peruvian Salsa Criolla

 - The remaining ingredients prepped to go into the salad bowl… Squeeze the limes, finely mince the ají amarillo, add the prepared red onion, thin-sliced tomatoes, chopped cilantro.
 Stir to combine.

 Don’t limit salsa criolla to Peruvian dishes.
-It’s great on tacos, burgers, and even eggs!
+It’s great on tacos, burgers, sandwiches and even eggs!

 Is your mouth watering yet?
 MINE IS.
 Having just returned from a month in Peru, I’m experiencing Peruvian food cravings… My kitchen is calling!